THYROID DISEASE AND ITS HEALING

 MEDICAL APPROACHES TO THYROID DISEASE

 The prevalence of thyroid disease and the failure of the medical profession to handle it correctly is one of the most important failures of allopathic or conventional medical care.
-Modern naturopathic and holistic care is little better but may include dietary and nutritional correction, at least.
+Modern naturopathic and holistic care is little better, although it may at least include dietary and nutritional correction.

 We find that thyroid replacement hormones are rarely needed, and in almost all cases harmful.
 Problems with taking thyroid replacement hormones of any kind, natural or synthetic, include:

-1. Hormone therapies do nothing to improve the conversion of T4 to T3.
+1. Hormone replacement does nothing to improve the conversion of T4 to T3.
 One can give T3, and this is better for this reason.

-2. Hormone therapies do nothing to assist passage of thyroid hormone through the cell membranes.
+2. Hormone replacement does nothing to assist passage of thyroid hormone through the cell membranes.

-3. Hormone therapies do nothing to assist the absorption of T3 into the mitochondria.
+3. Hormone replacement does nothing to assist the absorption of T3 into the mitochondria.

-4. Hormone therapies do nothing to assist the normal production of ATP in the mitochondria, which requires many nutrients.
+4. Hormone replacement does nothing to assist the normal production of ATP in the mitochondria, which requires many nutrients.

-5. Hormone therapies does nothing to assist the body to “burn” or utilize the ATP, convert it to ADP, and then recycle it back to ATP.
+5. Hormone replacement does nothing to assist the body to “burn” or utilize the ATP, convert it to ADP, and then recycle it back to ATP.

 Medical thyroid testing.
 Thyroid physiology is very complex, as explained above.
-Just measuring the serum levels of T3, T4 and TSH, and perhaps thyroid antibodies, which is what most endocrinologists and doctors do, is just touching the surface of the problem and wholly inadequate.
+Just measuring the serum levels of T3, T4 and TSH, and perhaps thyroid antibodies, which is what most endocrinologists and doctors do, is inadequate, in my experience.
+It does not tell the doctor enough about the cause of the problem and how to remedy it.

 I recommend the method of thyroid assessment developed by Dr. Paul C. Eck as a far better way to evaluate and correct all thyroid problems.
 How this is done is explained below.